 The Common Denominator: Xylitol

-Everyone knows that added sugar in the diet wreaks havoc on the body, and not just for people in ketosis.
+Added sugar in any diet wreaks havoc on the body, and not just for people in ketosis (4).

 More and more people have been looking for a natural alternative to sugar and all the artificial sweeteners out there, and xylitol fits the bill.